Cloud computing lets you spend more time on your research, providing all the computing you need, exactly when you need it

 - Impact.
 Will this award be of significant benefit to a community of users, either within a discipline or organization.
 Will it push science forwards?
 It should be a single project/theme, not a whole group’s activities.
 List collaborators who you will work with, and/or use your service.
 Also include how will it be disseminated, beyond academic publications, e.g. open-source solution

 You do not need to include a CV/resume, previous results, grants, or bibliographic items in your proposal and no special formatting is required.
-If you are completely unfamiliar with cloud computing and Azure, we recommend that you sign up for one of our training courses.
+If you are completely unfamiliar with cloud computing and Azure, we recommend that you try our hands-on labs.

 What is Microsoft Azure?